Tag Archives | introspection

 Climb A Mountain

-The mountains are calling and I must go ~ John Muir As I’ve written before, I live in the mountains fifty miles east of San Diego, at an elevation of about 4,200 feet.
-Deer and wild turkeys are common.
-The hills are lush with grass, and native oak love the rain that falls in winter [...]
+The mountains are calling and I must go ~ John Muir I once lived in the mountains fifty miles east of San Diego, at an elevation of about 4,200 feet.
+Deer and wild turkeys are common there.
+The hills are lush with grass, and native oak crave the rain that (sometimes!) falls in winter and […]

 Thinking Season